The Prescot School: Becoming comprehensive and co-educational (merger with the Girls' Grammar)

 In 1975, it became part of the newly formed Metropolitan Borough of Knowsley, and joined with Prescot Grammar School for Girls (founded 1955) to become Prescot School.
 The school moved to the girls' school site as a result of two arson incidents at the Boys' School site in St. Helens Road.
 The extensive playing fields of the boys' school in St Helens Road were sold off and are now covered by a housing development.

 In 2000 Prescot School gained specialist status as a Language College.

 Merger with Higher Side

 With funding from the Labour government's Building Schools for the Future initiative, the school was rebuilt, In September 2009 it merged with Higher Side School in Whiston to become officially named "Knowsley Park Centre for Learning, Serving Prescot, Whiston and the Wider Community" in 2009, listing as a compromise all the schools and communities merged into it.
-The name lasted seven years before its headmistress, who called the name "so embarrassing" cut it to simply "Prescot School" in 2016.
+The name lasted seven years before its headmistress, who called the name "so embarrassing" changed it to simply "Prescot School" in 2016.